Luton Table Tennis Club is here to help the growth of table tennis. Join daily sessions for all players, from beginners to advanced.

 - Elroy Edwards, Founder of Luton TTC

-My background as a professional table tennis coach has allowed me to establish Luton TTC with the initial aim of developing the next generation of highly skilled players via the investment in youth.
-So far, the club has transformed Lewsey Farm Learning Centre Trust into a thriving facility that enables players to not only enjoy table tennis, but to reach aspirations of higher competitive play.
+My background as a professional table tennis coach has allowed me to establish Luton TTC with the initial aim of developing the next generation of highly skilled players via investment in youth.
+So far, the club had transformed Lewsey Farm Learning Centre Trust into a thriving facility that enabled players to not only enjoy table tennis but to reach aspirations of higher competitive play.
+The club has changed location.
 Key figures from the community and England’s table tennis scene have already noticed the ambition of the club and its potential for growth; their support and funding have provided the much-needed boost which was paramount to the club’s current success.

 Due to the highly-vested interest from the community at large, the project has expanded to cater for not only the youth, but members from all backgrounds – irrespective of age, gender, disability, or otherwise.